SSWConsulting/SSW.Rules.Content/rules/do-you-use-version-control-with-power-bi/rule.md

 guid: 80cbeca6-d33a-4ad3-8127-d3ae46fc5f00
 ---

-Developers typically publish reports directly to Power BI Service from Power BI Desktop.
-However, this has the following drawbacks:
+Power BI reports are generally published directly into Power BI Service.
+But doing so has many drawbacks.
+For example, you:
 * Can't see what was changed
 * Can't see who made the change
 * Can't see when the change was made